venturadan/startup/notes.md

 	is there a way to block posts before the current semester?
 Is that a good idea? did Lee's "what to delete so I'm not charged later" post make it into the instructions somewhere?
 What is a CLI?
+How do I git pull in VS Code?

 ## Instruction question/notes**
 1. AWS